Tragus Piercing Pain: Factors And Ways To Minimize it

 Do tragus piercings get infected easily?

-Yes, tragus ear piercings are at a risk of infection if they are not taken care of properly during the piercing process and healing phase.
+Yes, tragus ear piercings are at risk of infection if they are not taken care of properly during the piercing process and healing phase.
+Infected tragus piercing is difficult to treat.
+Therefore, precautionary measures are important.

 Can you put a normal earring in a tragus piercing?